franciscoamado/vscode-html-leaf/README.md

 ## Features

-> Syntax highlighting
+> Syntax highlighting for your eyes!

-> Simple leaf snippets
+> Simple Leaf snippets for when you don't remember those tags

-### 1.0.0

-Initial release of html-leaf which contains the syntax highlighting and some simple snippets.

 ## Contributions?